Initial treatment of dermatomyositis and polymyositis in adults

 The initial therapy of DM and PM will be reviewed here.
 The treatment of recurrent or resistant disease, the clinical manifestations and approach to diagnosis of these disorders in adults, the management of cutaneous manifestations of dermatomyositis, and issues related to DM and PM in children are discussed separately.
-(See "Treatment of recurrent and resistant dermatomyositis and polymyositis in adults" and "Clinical manifestations of dermatomyositis and polymyositis in adults" and "Initial management of cutaneous dermatomyositis" and "Management of refractory cutaneous dermatomyositis" and "Juvenile dermatomyositis and polymyositis: Epidemiology, pathogenesis, and clinical manifestations" and "Juvenile dermatomyositis and polymyositis: Treatment, complications, and prognosis".)
+(See "Treatment of recurrent and resistant dermatomyositis and polymyositis in adults" and "Clinical manifestations of dermatomyositis and polymyositis in adults" and "Initial management of cutaneous dermatomyositis in adults" and "Management of refractory cutaneous dermatomyositis in adults" and "Juvenile dermatomyositis and polymyositis: Epidemiology, pathogenesis, and clinical manifestations" and "Juvenile dermatomyositis and polymyositis: Treatment, complications, and prognosis".)

 PREDICTORS OF OUTCOME

 The severity of disease in dermatomyositis (DM) and polymyositis (PM) is highly variable, ranging from mild weakness that responds readily to treatment to muscle dysfunction associated with a relentless downhill course that is unresponsive to all treatment modalities.
 Some clinical and laboratory features are associated with a poorer prognosis.